garaud/adventofcode/2021/julia/README.md

 There will be always a function `main()` which will return the answer.

+## Packages

+All programs are not fully "vanilla" Julia programming language.
+I might add some packages which are not in the standard library.

+Take a look to the `Project.toml` file.

 ## Run Tests

 Sometimes, you can find test files, e.g. `runtests.jl`.
 To run them, just do: